marcosribeirodacunha/git-github-learning-notes/git-commands.md

 `git commit -m`: create a commit with the message passed directly in the command, e.g. `git commit -m "Sample message"`.

-`git commit -a`: commit without directly staging the files changes.
+`git commit -a`: commit without directly staging the files.
 This happen because it is a shortcut to stage any changes and commits them in one step. **But** this does **not** add any new files, so it only works with files that are already tracked.

-`git commit --amend`: override the previous commit with the current staging area state.
+`git commit --amend`: override the previous commit with the current state of the staging area.
 It can be called without any changing in staging area to edit commit message. **AVOID** amending commits that have already been made public (after pushing to the shared repository).

 [Back to start](#useful-git-commands)